-For the foreseeable future (lockdowns permitting), we are going to use the Bandstand in Florence Park.
+Occasionally we use (weather permitting – although it is pretty good in rain) the Bandstand in Florence Park.
 It has the advantage of rain cover (and this proved excellent in a fierce rain storm in October).
 There is also plenty of space to park (in Rymers Lane) or in the Car Park (which is near the corner of Rymers Lane and Cornwallis Road).
 And beside the car park, there is also a cafe (Flo’s Cafe open on Sundays until 4pm) and also public toilets.
 The bandstand is at the north east corner of the park (see map) and here’s a link to it on Open Street Map.

 The bandstand has the advantage of providing somewhere to sit, but you might like to bring a camping stool (or such like) just in case and a music stand if you like to read music… however, paper weights or clothes pegs are also pretty essential.
 Some people just use the music on the website on a tablet instead which doesn’t blow away so easily in the wind!